"Bonkers insane brilliant"

 He grew up in the Seattle area, went to the University of Michigan, and now lives in New York, where he completed his Masters Degree in Music Composition from the New School, working with Missy Mazzoli.

 The coolest things (in his opinion) that he's done so far are:

 -Researching weird and wild stories in music history for Jad Abumrad of Radiolab.

 -Teaching percussion, drums, and songwriting at Sing Sing Correctional Facility and in New York City with the nonprofit Musicambia.

--Co-founding Fifth Wall Performing Arts with collaborator Grey Grant, which so far has produced a full adaptation of Phillip Glass and Robert Wilson's Einstein on the Beach in Karl’s living room; Michigan and New York premieres of Grey’s folk-opera, Michigan Trees: a Guide to the Trees of Michigan and the Great Lakes Region, for which Karl served as Dramaturg, Director, and Music Director; the online Fluxus Fest 2020, which brought together over 30 international artists for a 5-week virtual festival; and Black Hearts, Black Voices, Maya Johnson's audio show about love and Blackness in the time of Covid-19.
+-Co-founding Fifth Wall Performing Arts with collaborators Grey Grant and Maya Johnson, which so far has produced a full adaptation of Phillip Glass and Robert Wilson's Einstein on the Beach in Karl’s living room; Michigan and New York premieres of Grey’s folk-opera, Michigan Trees: a Guide to the Trees of Michigan and the Great Lakes Region, for which Karl served as Dramaturg, Director, and Music Director; the online Fluxus Fest 2020, which brought together over 30 international artists for a 5-week virtual festival; and Black Hearts, Black Voices, Maya Johnson's audio show about love and Blackness in the time of Covid-19.
 Our upcoming season will feature the premiere of Karl's The Precipice, a 90-minute chamber opera about irreversable change.

--Developing a system for Micro-rhythmic composition using a program he wrote in SuperCollider and Ableton Live, which has led so far to collaborations with artists such as Elliot Cole and Luke Stewart.
+-Developing a system for Micro-rhythmic composition using a program he wrote in SuperCollider and Ableton Live, which has led so far to collaborations with artists such as Elliot Cole and Michael Caterisano.

 -Inventing the Snaxophone, a feedback-based instrument built from a Pringles can, with which he frequently butchers Bach cello suites and improvises.